 All residential care provided will conform to the requirements of the Children Act 1989 and 2004 (amended), Children and Social Work Act 2014 and the National Minimum Standards for Special Schools.
-It is intended that the Residence will always provide each child or young person with an individually designed care programme (Transition Care Plan) which will enable each child to develop skills and maximise their potential through participation in a range of activities in a stimulating, positive and safe environment.
+It is intended that each CYP will have a Residential Placement & Care Plan which will outline the care and support that will be provided by the Residential Team and enable each CYP to develop skills and maximise their potential through participation in a range of activities in a stimulating, positive and safe environment.